Uberspace/lab/source/guide_bitwarden.rst

 In the next step we will download the latest build for the web vault.
 Check `this page`_ for the newest build number and **replace it** in the following snippet:

 .. note :: If you don't want to use the web-vault feature (web-app access to your vaults) for any security reasons you can skip this step.
+Please note that without the web-vault, newly created users can't verify their email address.
+So it would be best to disable the web-vault after you've created your user accounts.
 Add the following line to your ``env`` file later if you do so:
   ``WEB_VAULT_ENABLED=false``

 .. code-block:: console